As the world changes in education and assessment, it is time to look back at this exam to see where Vietnam stands in the international flow.

 On June 18, at the national conference on preparations for the 2025 high school graduation exam, Prime Minister Pham Minh Chinh requested the Ministry of Education and Training to develop a project to prepare the necessary conditions for a pilot program to organize exams on computers in some localities from 2027, moving towards organizing the high school graduation exam on computers as soon as possible.

-This requirement is completely reasonable as many major universities have now organized computer-based competency assessment tests.
+This request is completely reasonable when many large universities have organized computer-based competency assessment tests.
 The PISA 2025 exam in Vietnam with 7,200 students was also conducted on computers.

-Proactively respond to natural disasters before high school graduation exams
+Proactively respond to natural disasters before the high school graduation exam

 Faced with unusual weather developments, yesterday (June 22), the Minister of Education and Training sent a telegram to the Chairman of the Provincial People's Committee requesting immediate implementation of proactive measures to respond to natural disasters, in order to ensure the safe organization of the high school graduation exam.

-The Minister of Education and Training requested the provincial Steering Committee for the exam to direct relevant units to closely monitor weather developments and maintain regular contact; establish direct contact with the Steering Committee for Natural Disaster Prevention, Control and Search and Rescue at all levels to promptly respond to emergencies.
+The Minister of Education and Training requested the Provincial Steering Committee for Examinations to direct relevant units to closely monitor weather developments and maintain regular contact; establish direct contact with the Steering Committee for Natural Disaster Prevention, Control and Search and Rescue at all levels to promptly respond to emergencies.

-The telegram also requested localities to ensure the safety of exam invigilators and candidates.
-Accordingly, localities need to have a plan to support the pick-up and drop-off of candidates, especially in remote areas with complex terrain; establish an information channel between schools, parents and candidates to promptly update weather conditions and provide safe travel instructions to exam locations; organize support for meals and accommodation near exam locations for officials and candidates living far away or in special circumstances, minimizing possible risks.
+The telegram also requested localities to ensure the safety of exam supervisors and candidates.
+Accordingly, localities need to have a plan to support the transportation of candidates, especially in remote areas with complex terrain; establish an information channel between schools, parents and candidates to promptly update weather conditions and provide safe travel instructions to exam locations; organize support for meals and accommodation near exam locations for officials and candidates living far away or in special circumstances, minimizing possible risks.

 This year's high school graduation exam takes place from June 25 to 28.